-4 Signs Your Partner Is Going To Break Up With You, According To An Expert
+4 Signs Your Relationship Is Heading Toward A Breakup, According To An Expert

 For me, breaking up means scream-crying, having thirteen margaritas in one weekend, and indulging in multiple pints of Talenti.
 (So, pretty much food poisoning.)
 I have been sidelined in bed by breakups, I have become a crappy friend during breakups, and — cue the drama — I have even lost myself a little bit due to breakups.